Women’s Health – Chronic Pelvic Pain, Endometriosis?

 Conclusion

 If you are suffering from the long-term effects of chronic pelvic pain and over-the-counter shop-bought painkillers just aren’t getting rid of it, you need to consult a doctor.
-An online consultation is quick and can be done through Consultdoc, where you get to choose the time you call; it is as simple as that, so even if you have a busy schedule, Consultdoc is just a click of a button away.
 They can arrange an ultrasound scan referral to a specialist unit and even prescribe painkillers that will work!
 And if this does not work well to ease your symptoms, Consultdoc can refer you to a women’s health specialist also known as a gynaecologist who will be able to do further tests and treatment.

 Share this: